bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 ## 3. Engineering for Resilience

 Before we go into detail about a proposal concerning engineering resilience, it is worthwhile considering how Cloud Operations Engineering fits in the landscape of a Cloud Strategy.
-This is an important point, as such organic operational needs may arise when we decide that it is worthwhile investing in Public or Private Cloud Infrastructure, and it begins as early as establishing a *Cloud Operating Model*.
+This is an important point, as such organic operational needs may arise when we decide that it is worthwhile investing in Public or Private Cloud Infrastructure, and it [begins as early as establishing a *Cloud Operating Model*](https://www.wiz.io/academy/modern-cloud-operating-model).
 Thus, in the absence of a structured strategy, our efforts will most likely prove suboptimal with many of the benefits of moving to the Cloud not being leveraged.

-### 3.1 Where does Cloud Ops fit in a Cloud Strategy?
+### 3.1.
+Where does Cloud Ops fit in a Cloud Strategy?

-[TBU]
+[Cloud Ops](https://www.splunk.com/en_us/blog/learn/cloudops.html) fits best into a Cloud Strategy model as a critical operational component that focuses on the day-to-day management and optimization of cloud environments.
+It synergizes with the broader Cloud Strategy by implementing and executing the operational aspects of cloud adoption and usage, as defined within a Cloud Operating Model.
+Let us take them turn by turn.

+Within a Cloud Operating Model, Cloud Ops plays several key roles:

+1. **Automation and Efficiency**: Cloud Ops emphasizes automating software delivery, application management, and server management, which aligns with the larger cloud strategy goal of improving operational efficiency.

+2. **Proactive Management**: Cloud Ops takes a proactive approach to problem-solving, identifying and addressing issues before they impact users, which supports the overall cloud strategy of maintaining high availability and performance.

+3. **Security and Compliance**: As part of the Cloud Operating Model, Cloud Ops contributes to establishing and maintaining security frameworks and ensuring compliance with regulatory requirements[1][2](https://hybytes.com/services/cloud-operating-model/).

+4. **Continuous Monitoring and Optimization**: Cloud Ops implements real-time monitoring tools to track resource performance, security issues, and costs, enabling ongoing improvements and cost optimization[1](https://www.wiz.io/academy/modern-cloud-operating-model).

+5. **Cross-functional Collaboration**: Cloud Ops often involves creating cross-functional teams that [bring together development, operations, and security](https://www.wiz.io/academy/modern-cloud-operating-model), breaking down silos and aligning with cloud strategy objectives.
+Think of DevOps, but updated for the Cloud Era.

+By integrating Cloud Ops into [their Cloud Operating Models](https://blogs.vmware.com/management/2020/01/the-cloud-operating-model.html), organizations can ensure that their [cloud strategy is effectively implemented and maintained](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/operating-model/) on an ongoing basis, leading to improved agility, scalability, and overall business value from cloud investments.

+### 3.1.1.
+Cloud Strategy versus Cloud Operating Model
+The key difference between a Cloud Strategy and a Cloud Operating Model lies in their scope and purpose:

+{{<figure src="/posts/images/evolution-to-cloudops/business-and-cloud-strategy.png" caption="Figure 3.1 _The Cloud Strategy aligns business outcomes with technical outcomes and defines a high-level framework for governance and management of resources in a multi-cloud world._ [As shared by VMWare](https://blogs.vmware.com/management/2020/01/the-cloud-operating-model.html)">}}

+A **Cloud Strategy**:

+- Defines the high-level vision and objectives for cloud adoption

+- Aligns cloud initiatives with broader business goals

+- Outlines the overall approach to cloud usage and migration

+A **Cloud Operating Model**:

+- Provides the tactical framework for implementing the cloud strategy

+- Defines specific processes, procedures, and governance structures

+- Focuses on day-to-day management and optimization of cloud environments

+The Cloud Operating Model serves as [the practical implementation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/operating-model/) of the broader Cloud Strategy.
+While the strategy sets the direction, the operating model determines how to get there.

+While both are invariably linked, it is important to remember that Cloud Operations plays a key role inside the Cloud Operating Model only.
+It is worthwhile specifying a few boundaries:

+1. Cloud Ops fits into the Cloud Operating Model as a critical operational component, focusing on the day-to-day management and optimization of cloud environments.

+2. Cloud Ops must adhere to the governance and compliance frameworks established by the Cloud Operating Model, ensuring security, privacy, and regulatory compliance.

+3. Cloud Ops should align with the cross-functional team structure defined in the operating model, breaking down silos between development, operations, and security.

+4. Cloud Ops practices must support the automation and self-service capabilities outlined in the operating model, enabling efficient resource provisioning and management.

+5. Cloud Ops should implement the continuous monitoring and optimization processes defined by the operating model, tracking performance, security, and costs in real-time.

+By respecting these boundaries, Cloud Ops ensures that its practices are consistent both with the overall Cloud Strategy and the Operating Model, supporting the organization's broader cloud objectives while maintaining operational efficiency and security.

 ### 3.2.
 Advanced Software Engineering methodologies

 Next, let us look at what we can achieve through state-of-the-art Software Engineering (e.g., techniques, architectures and practices that) from an engineering perspective may ensure a solid foundation for resilience.

 #### 3.2.1.
-Infrastructure as Code (IaC)
+Infrastructure-as-Code (IaC)

 [Modern cloud operations](https://www.redhat.com/en/topics/automation/what-is-cloudops) demand "codified" infrastructure management to ensure consistency and auditability.
 [Terraform](https://spacelift.io/blog/terraform-best-practices) has emerged as the de facto standard, enabling teams to define cloud resources across AWS, Azure, and GCP using [declarative configurations with security in mind](https://dev.to/routeclouds/terraform-security-best-practices-for-securing-infrastructure-as-code-2a5a).
 By [adopting least-privilege roles and integrating secrets management via HashiCorp Vault](https://www.wiz.io/academy/terraform-security-best-practices), organizations reduce credential exposure by 80% while enabling automated provisioning.
 For example, JPMorgan Chase’s IaC templates enforce encryption-at-rest for 100% of AWS S3 buckets, eliminating manual misconfigurations.
 Advanced practices include: